 Wool is a type of protein fiber.
-Because of characteristics of the individual fibers of wool it is prone to grab together, or felt.
+Because of characteristics of the individual fibers of wool, it is prone to grab together, or felt.
 In fact, wool felts better than any other protein fiber.
 This is both a good trait and a bad trait.
-Not so great if you toss your sweater in the machine washer and it comes out half sized, but a wonderful thing if you want a durable, compact surface on a blanket or a totebag, boot linings, or any number of other products made from wool felt.
+Not so great if you toss your sweater in the machine washer and it comes out half sized, but a wonderful thing if you want a durable, compact surface on a blanket or a tote bag, boot linings, or any number of other products made from wool felt.

 Handmade felt from wool has become a medium for fine art in recent years, as well.
-The qualities that make wool bond together as felt make it ideal for sculpture, as well as for two dimensional painterly art.
+The qualities that make wool bond together as felt make it ideal for sculpture, as well as for two-dimensional painterly art.
 Wearable art showcases wool, and some large installation sculptures use wool felt as the medium.

 Mohair is from the Angora Goat.
 People unfamiliar with Angoras might wonder why “that sheep with the horns is so skinny.”
 These amazing creatures produce two long, lustrous fleeces per year, compared to just one from sheep.
 Also bred for many ages to be pure white, the colored Angora is making a comeback within spinner’s flocks.

 for car interiors, including race cars.
 Just like sheep, the Angora goat is a common member of the spinner’s flock.
 These hardy little animals are much more docile than most goat breeds, do not climb, and the males smell a whole lot less, too.
-They have charming personalities, and have been part of the family flock living in close proximity with people since before Biblical times.
+They have charming personalities and have been part of the family flock living in close proximity to people since before Biblical times.
 In fact, the “flocks” mentioned in the Bible were probably Angora goats, not sheep.
 Now, they are a vital part of the Slow Life Movement, as they are very productive and easy to keep.

 It isn’t just ranchers producing fiber for Slow Yarn.
 Farmers are busy all over the world producing organic cotton.

-Because standard growing practices for cotton involve an appalling amount of chemicals, buying organic cotton is a great way to use your pocketbook to make a real difference in the environment.
+Because standard growing practices for cotton involve an appalling amount of chemicals, buying organic cotton is a great way to use your pocketbook to make a real difference in the environment,

 OTHER ECO-FRIENDLY FIBERS